Basic benefit covered services

 The beneficiary can obtain a second opinion from a different ABA provider if requested.
 A new referral is not required as long as it is within the two-year timeline.

-Two “ongoing” treatment authorizations of direct service are not permitted.
+Two “ongoing” treatment authorizations of ABA services are not permitted.
 It is important to communicate with Humana Military on which provider the beneficiary would like to use to avoid delays in authorization approval for treatment.

 Outcome measures required under the ACD